Dre Campbell Farm

 Mix two tablespoons of dish soap into a gallon of water.
 Gently stir to combine and let the bubbles dissipate.

-Spray this homemade lawn fungus treatment onto your lawn, especially targeting any visibly diseased areas.
+Spray this homemade lawn fungus treatment directly onto your lawn, focusing on any visibly diseased areas.
 Repeated applications will kill the fungus.

 11. Baking Soda